-This course is designed to provide an understanding of the developmental stages of children six weeks through 18 months-of-age by participating in hands-on learning experiences in selected early childhood care and education settings.
+This course is designed to provide an understanding of the developmental stages of children 18 months through 36 months-of-age by participating in hands-on learning experiences in diverse early childhood care and education settings.
 Students will develop an awareness of appropriate adult/child interaction while developing positive employee skills.
-Basic skills in planning and implementing a daily routine and curriculum activities for infants are presented.
+Basic skills in planning and implementing a daily routine and curriculum activities for toddlers are presented.
 Students are required to complete a minimum of 45 clock hours of practical work experience.
 A passing grade of "C" or better is required for ECED majors.
-(Previously known as ECED 1522)
+(Previously known as ECED 1522) Pre- or Co-requisite: ECED 1110 and 1220